hpresnall/yodeler/ROADMAP.md

 - [ ] Configure Samba
 - [ ] Add separate storage volume, outside of the VM
 - [ ] Configure ZFS
-- [x] Add PCI passthrough support for storage volumes
+- [x] Support for image, device and PCI passthrough disks on VMs
 - [x] Add backup and / or shared mount support for durable VM configuration data
 - [] Add backup scripts for each server role & configure nightly backups

 ## Build Server
 - [x] Configure basic build tools
-- [ ] Create process for building executables and sharing with other VMs
+- [x] Create process for building executables and sharing with other VMs
 - [x] Create durable build partition for builds without network access
+- [] Allow custom scripts to run as part of server builds

 ## XWindows
 - [x] Configure basic XFCE GUI